grz0zrg/fsynth/documentation/mk/docs/tutorials/osc.md

 - A pixel component
 - Slice channel

-This feature is useful to trigger external applications from the slices content, this was used to build a [SuperCollider port](https://github.com/grz0zrg/fsynth/tree/master/supercollider) of the additive synthesis engine.
+This feature is useful to trigger external applications from the slices content, this was used to build a [SuperCollider port](https://github.com/grz0zrg/fsynth/tree/master/supercollider) of the additive synthesis engine for example.